W-David-Porter/acim/src/text/3-the-innocent-perception/ii-miracles-as-true-perception/index.md

 ::: details Expanded
 You are afraid of God’s Will because you have used your own mind, which He [God] created in the likeness of His [God’s] Own [Mind], to miscreate.
 ²The mind can miscreate only when it [the mind] believes it [the mind] is not free.
-³An ‘imprisoned’ mind is not free because it [an imprisoned mind] is possessed, or held back, by itself [imprisoned-mind’s-self].
+³An “imprisoned’ mind is not free because it [an imprisoned mind] is possessed, or held back, by itself [imprisoned-mind’s-self].
 ⁴It [imprisoned mind] is therefore limited, and the will is not free to assert itself [will’s self].
 ⁵To be one is to be of one mind or will.
 ⁶When the Will of the Sonship and the Father are One, their [Sonship and the Father’s] perfect accord is Heaven.